crystal-garage/crystal-zip64/README.md

 An alternate ZIP reader and writer for Crystal.

-- Drop-in replacement for `Compress::Zip`.
+- Drop-in replacement for `Compress::Zip`
 - Allows you to compress files bigger than 4GB
+- Tested on Linux, macOS and Windows

 Extracted from <https://github.com/crystal-lang/crystal/pull/11396>.
 Based on <https://github.com/crystal-lang/crystal/pull/7236>.